oracle/node-oracledb/INSTALL.md

 #### <a name="winredists"> </a> 3.6.6 Install the Visual Studio Redistributables

 The `PATH` variable needs to include the appropriate VS Redistributable:
-- Oracle client 12.2 requires the [Visual Studio 2013 Redistributable][27].
+- Oracle client 18 and 12.2 require the [Visual Studio 2013 Redistributable][27].
 - Oracle client 12.1 requires the [Visual Studio 2010 Redistributable][27].
 - Oracle client 11.2 requires the [Visual Studio 2005 Redistributable][29].